 Attribute Description Specifies the profile that you want to activate.
+Supported platform profiles include 1q, 4q, nat_1q, nat_standalone, and nat_4q.
 The new platform profile will be activated only after a system reboot feature <feature></feature> Specifies the feature that enabled along with the profile. ipoe mode Choose the desired redundancy mode: standby-forwarding or standby-non-forwarding.